20221218

 Advertisement information: this post discusses items gifted to me with no obligation to share them (marked *).
 In addition I have / have had a brand relationship with Deciem / Niod / the Ordinary (gifting).
 My blog has Skimlinks and RewardStyle installed to automatically monetise purchases of products I link on my blog, therefore this post may contain affiliate links.
 All opinions remain my own and please refer to my Disclosure Page for further detail -

 In my Vitamin C guide we've covered off: pure-form Vitamin C (ascorbic acid) plus some Skinceuticals dupes as an added bonus, Vitamin C derivatives and now we're talking through some ingredients that act as alternatives to Vitamin C if you just haven't found an option you think would work for you 100% in this series so far.
-So, let's run through some types of ingredients that cover off the same bases but don't have some of the drawbacks...
+So, let's run through some types of ingredients that cover off the same bases but don't have the same drawbacks...

-One of the many benefits of Vitamin C and its derivatives is that it's a tyrosinase-inhibitor, meaning it interrupts the activity of the hormone that tells our skin to produce excess pigment following injury (which is how even relatively short-term spots can turn into long-lasting dark marks).
+One of the many benefits of Vitamin C and its derivatives is that it's a tyrosinase-inhibitor, meaning that it interrupts the activity of the hormone that tells our skin to produce excess pigment following injury (which is how even relatively short-term spots can turn into long-lasting dark marks).
 Additionally, there are ingredients that can help fade older scarring and prevent discolouration from spreading through the skin.
-Honestly, when it comes to achieving an even skin tone, I do actually recommend using a number of ingredients as opposed to relying on one anyway.
+Honestly, when it comes to achieving an even skin tone; I do actually recommend using a number of ingredients as opposed to relying on one anyway.
 So, if Vitamin C doesn't fit into your daily skincare routine, I recommend trying out ingredients such as:

 Niacinamide